ucsd-cse15l-f23/ucsd-cse15l-f23.github.io/pages/syllabus.md

 ### Skill Demonstrations

-Twice during the quarter (week 5 and week 10), we will spend lab doing skill demonstrations -- this course's version of exams.
-In the lab, you'll spend 10 minutes 1-on-1 with a staff member doing a short demonstration of using some of the skills you've learned.
+Several times during the quarter, we will spend lab doing skill demonstrations -- this course's version of exams.
 You'll be given a problem to practice in advance, and then in the demo you'll answer some questions about extending and/or modifying the in-advance task.
 You can look at the skill demonstrations from previous offerings for a sense of what tasks we assign (though we may or may not use the same types in this offering) [[W22 demo 1]](https://ucsd-cse15l-w22.github.io/week/week5/#skill-demonstration-1) [[W22 demo 2]](https://ucsd-cse15l-w22.github.io/week/week9/#skill-demonstration-2)

+We'll post more details about the logistics and administration of the skill demonstrations when the quarter starts.

 On each you'll get a **Full Pass**, **Partial Pass**, or **Try Again** as your score.
 In finals week, you'll have the opportunity to improve the score for either or both skill demonstration.

-(Originally, we had listed these as being graded only pass/fail, with completing *all* the steps required for passing.
-Rather than require all the steps for each of them, we distinguish the different achievement levels a bit more.)

 ## Grading {#grading}